 Admission ProcessTo complete the admission process, the following must be submitted to the Rhode Island College, School of Social Work, MSW Department, Providence, Rl 02908-1991, by February 1.

-- Completed application form or online application and a nonrefundable fifty-dollar application fee.
-For the application form, send check or money order made payable to Rhode Island College.
+- Completed online application and a nonrefundable fifty-dollar application fee.

 - Official transcripts.
 It can take six weeks to receive your transcripts, so please order them early.
-It is the responsibility of the applicant to request offi cial transcripts from all undergraduate and graduate programs previously attended, including community colleges, and send them to the School of Social Work.
+It is the responsibility of the applicant to request official transcripts from all undergraduate and graduate programs previously attended, including community colleges, and send them to the School of Social Work.
 Even if the student transferred into RIC or into another college, transcripts must be requested from the previous college.
 The School of Social Work will obtain official transcripts for all work completed at Rhode Island College.
 Please order your official transcripts from all schools (except Rhode Island College).
 Scan your transcripts and upload your transcripts.
 Each transcript MUST be in one separate file.
 After you scan and upload your transcripts, mail your official transcripts to the School of Social Work at Rhode Island College, Building 9, 600 Mount Pleasant Avenue, Providence, Rhode Island 02908.
 If you attended Rhode Island College, please scan an unofficial copy of your transcript and upload this transcript.

 - Personal statement.
 The personal statement is six to eight double-spaced pages and aids the Admission Committee in assessing the applicant’s qualifications for social work practice.
 Among these qualifi cations are: the ability to think analytically and conceptually; clarity in self-expression; responsiveness and sensitivity in minority and culturally diverse relationships; the ability to develop professional self-awareness and self-evaluation; commitment to improving social conditions; and the ability to function creatively, responsibly, and independently.